ALL ARTICLES ABOUTCady McClain

 on Tuesday, April 30, 2013 @ 9:22 PM

-Hulu recently reached out to Soap Opera Network with the below message for soap fans who are now enjoying the re-launches of their favorite former ABC Daytime soaps “All My Children” and “One Life to Live,” which premiered with brand new episodes on Monday, April 29 via Hulu, Hulu Plus and iTunes.
-The shows are being distributed online courtesy of Prospect Park’s The OnLine Network.
+Hulu recently reached out to Soap Opera Network with the following message for soap fans who are now enjoying the re-launch of their favorite former ABC Daytime soaps "All My Children" and "One Life to Live," which premiered with brand new episodes on Monday, April 29 via Hulu, Hulu Plus and iTunes.
+The shows are being distributed online courtesy of Prospect Park's The OnLine Network.

 Last night at the Z100 relaunch party celebrating the returns of "All My Children" and "One Life to Live" at the iHeart Radio Theater, fans were treated to a Q&A session and meet and greet with "AMC's" Thorsten Kaye (Zach Slater) and Cady McClain (Dixie Cooney) as well as "OLTL's" Melissa Archer (Natalie Buchanan), Corbin Bleu (Jeffrey King) and Erika Slezak (Victoria Lord).

 on Thursday, April 18, 2013 @ 4:16 PM